-Al Michaels is the play-by-play voice for NBC’s Sunday Night Football and the network’s new Thursday Night Football series.
-NBC is the only network with two primetime NFL packages.
-One of the most renowned sports broadcasters of all time and the commentator called “TV’s best play-by-play announcer” by the Associated Press, Michaels in January 2017 completed his 11th season as the voice of NBC’s Sunday Night Football and record 31st campaign as the play-by-play announcer of the NFL in primetime.
+Al Michaels is the play-by-play voice for NBC’s Sunday Night Football.
+One of the most renowned sports broadcasters of all time and the commentator called “TV’s best play-by-play announcer” by the Associated Press, Michaels begins his 12th season as the voice of NBC’s Sunday Night Football and record 32nd campaign as the play-by-play announcer of the NFL in primetime.

 In February 2015 in Arizona, Michaels called his ninth Super Bowl – the thrilling four-point New England Patriots victory over the Seattle Seahawks in the most-watched show in U.S. TV history (average of 114.4 million viewers).
 Michaels’ previous Super Bowl — Super Bowl XLVI, which Michaels called with Collinsworth on NBC in February 2012 — was the most-viewed program in U.S. television history at the time.